 Willamette University will procure all goods and services on the best terms and at the lowest overall cost consistent with an appropriate level of quality.
 Acquisition will be without favoritism and on a competitive basis, whenever practical, to obtain maximum value for each dollar expended.

-The following items should be purchased through and with the approval of the Designated Authority listed below.
-Any potential exception should be worked out with the Department's Vice President or Dean and the Designated Authority.
+The following items will be purchased through and with the approval of the Designated Authority listed below.
+Any potential exception should be worked out with the appropriate Vice President or Dean and the Designated Agent.

 |Furniture||Purchasing||To ensure University standards and controls are maintained.|

 |Paper||Print Services||To ensure that environmental and sustainable requirements and goals are met.|

 |Willamette Logo Items||University Communications||To ensure that University standards are met and that the use of the University logo is appropriate.|

 |Restricted and Hazardous Materials||Campus Safety||To assess risk, ensure compliance with local, state, and federal regulations, and to monitor safe and acceptable storage and use.|

 |Equipment (with a useful life greater than 1 year and unit cost greater than $5,000) purchased with grant funds||Office for Faculty Research and Resources (OFFRR); Finance & Accounting||To ensure University complies with the federal Office of Management and Budget Uniform Grant Guidance Title 2, Subtitle A, Chapter II, Part 200 - Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.|

 |Vehicles||Senior Vice President for Finance and Administration||To ensure that issues of licensing, insurance, maintenance and storage are properly addressed.